ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 ## LOGIC
 - "switch" statements are often compiled to lookup tables or hash lists in most languages
     - this are faster than a if/else-if/else equivalent, but practically only for large numbers of cases

+## COMPILER
+- lexer -> read a string and split into tokens
+- parser -> take tokens from lexer and build a AST based on grammer

 ## HARDWARE
 - FPGA - field programmable gate arrays